Conducting a rural practice review

 Course Overview

-This series of podcasts focuses on providing resources to Australian rural and regional Fellows, trainees and international medical graduate specialists, though the principles discussed also would usually apply in urban practice.
+This series of podcasts focused on providing resources to Australian rural and regional Fellows, trainees and international medical graduate specialists, though the principles discussed were also relevant to urban practice.
 The underlying importance of respect applies to all cross-cultural interactions.
-For further information please visit the College website .

 Read more.